malmiteria/super-alternative-to-super/README.md

 5. what would be an ideal solution

 I think it can be boiled down to those features
- - *straightforward case* : when a class "A" has a method "method", no matter if A has any parents, A().method should resolve the the method "method" of class "A"
+ - *straightforward case* : when a class "A" has a method "method", no matter if A has any parents, A().method should resolve to the method "method" of class "A"
  - *can't be found* : when a class A *doesn't* have a method "method", and *all* it's parent raise a "MethodDoesNotExist" error, A().method should raise a "MethodDoesNotExist" error.
  - *only one parent has it* : when a class "A" *doesn't* have a method "method", inherits from class "B" which can resolve a method "method", and also inherits from 0 to n other classes, *all* of which raising a "MethodDoesNotExist" error when looking for the method "method", A().method should resolve to the method "method" of class "B"
  - *multiple parents have it* : when a class "A" *doesn't* have a method "method", and inherits from multiple parent, at least two of which can resolve a method "method", A().method should raise a ConcurentMethodResolutionError, stating that explicit inheritence order is required